Where to Buy

 GBM Assessment (Score: 8.5/10)

 Emerging in the years before the Second World War and extending through the Cold War era, Sartre's existentialism became the dominant intellectual current of post-war France and beyond.
-His ideas profoundly influenced contemporaries and successors including Simone de Beauvoir, Albert Camus, and Frantz Fanon, shaping debates about freedom, responsibility, and political engagement for decades to come.
+His ideas shaped contemporaries and successors including Simone de Beauvoir, Albert Camus, and Frantz Fanon, shaping debates about freedom, responsibility, and political engagement for decades to come.

 Europe on the Brink, 1937-1939